 Stride length is the length between the pedals on an elliptical when they are at their farthest distance from one another.
-That may seem like an insignificant factor when shopping for an elliptical, but stride length is one of the most important specifications that is often overlooked.
-In fact, stride length plays a key role in whether you get a proper workout.
+That may seem like an insignificant factor when buying an elliptical trainer, but stride length is one of the most important specifications that is often overlooked.
+Ideal stride length plays a key role in whether you get a proper workout.

-For the best workout experience, this length should correlate with your natural walking stride.
-Obviously, this number depends on height.
+For the best workout experience in any exercise machine, this length should correlate with your natural walking stride.
+This number depends on the user’s height.
 A taller person will have a longer stride length while shorter individuals have a shorter stride length.

 Optimal Elliptical Stride Length Chart